 The venue will suit those wishing to get fully involved in all the organisation of their function, including choosing a caterer.
 It will be available for 3 days before and 2 days after a booking for setting up and clearing.
 As the building is a Scheduled Ancient Monument it has no infrastructure other than basic lighting.
 As with a marquee event the catering, trailer toilets, generator and lighting scheme will need to be organised by each hirer.
 (The owners can recommend suppliers and provide an estimate of cost).

-They don't have a license for ceremonies, although they may be able to arrange this on demand, so it will be ideal for those who wish to get married in a nearby church or licensed premises, and use the venue for the reception.
+They don't have a license for ceremonies, so it will be ideal for those who wish to get married in a nearby church or licensed premises, and use the venue for the reception.
 And of course it could suit the many couples who want to organise their own bespoke ceremony or celebration, having attended a registry office for the legalities beforehand.

-The venue has a few 2019 dates still and good availability from May to September 2020 at a cost of from £2,500.
+The venue has good availability from May to September 2020 at a cost of from £2,500.

-Access to the venue is via a field track, and parking is in the adjacent field, this events are restricted between May and September.
+Access to the venue is via a field track, and parking is in the adjacent field.
+Events are restricted between May and September.
 Our planning permission requires events must finish at 11pm, with an hour for all to leave the site.
 Music may be played at up to 95 decibels, which is very much a normal level for wedding parties.

 Recommended by 100% of couples